unlock-protocol/unlock/unlock-protocol.com/blog/swordy-bot-intro.md

 > Guest written by Community builder Patrick Gallagher

-Discord and Telegram are the best places for tech-savvy communities to communicate.
+Discord and Telegram are the best places for tech-savvy teams or communities to chat.
 And with any new communication platform, we need a way to isolate the signal from the noise.

 To solve this, we built Swordy Bot.
 The bot is integrated with Unlock Protocol, so you can limit access to only community members who hold a specific Lock token (NFT).
 Best of all, its completely automated!

 ![A few discord channels with locks](/static/images/blog/swordy-bot-intro/channels.png)

 If the user doesn't have the necessary Lock token in their wallet, they are directed to the Unlock Protocol app, where they can purchase one.

+Big thank you to the Unlock Protocol for sponsoring this bounty.
+Working with the team has been a breeze, and its really cool that they support people who want to build with their protocol.
+If you're a developer, I definitely would recommend looking at their other bounties.

 ## How it works